joslinian/SU_CS_Website/README.md

 * **News**:
 	- Add News (weekly or monthly, as notified)
 	- Events (will be updated automatically from feed on landing page)
+	- Summary text should be just a 2-3 lines MAX (~180 characters).
+	- Make all summary images of similar dimensions (approx. 1.2:1 w:H ratio
+	- When listing an event, include the event date in the Summary.

 * **Alumni**:
 	- **Contains code content type with custom JS**